Anthony Davis (offensive tackle, born 1989)

-Anthony Nathaniel Davis (born October 11, 1989) is a former American football offensive tackle.
-He played college football at Rutgers University and was drafted by the San Francisco 49ers in the first round of the 2010 NFL Draft.
+Anthony Nathaniel Davis (born October 11, 1989) is an American former professional football player who was an offensive tackle for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights and was selected by the 49ers in the first round of the 2010 NFL draft.

-High school career
+Early life

 Davis attended Piscataway Township High School in New Jersey, where he played for the Piscataway Chiefs high school football team.
 He was a three-year starter and recorded more than 70 pancake blocks for his career.
 In his sophomore season, Davis was a teammate to fellow NFL players Kyle Wilson, and Malcolm Jenkins and helped the team to an undefeated season, and its third consecutive state title.
 Davis played in the U.S. Army All-American Bowl and was earned First-team All-American honors by USA Today.